quesadagranja/quesadagranja.github.io/pending-posts/2021-05-05-benfords-law-madrid.md

 ![](D:/Quesada/Documents/__ACTIVIDADES/quesadagranja.github.io/img/benford-distribution.png)
 *<center><small>The distribution of the first digits, according to Benford's law.
 Image from Wikipedia.</small></center>*

-This law, which might seem irrelevant, has interesting applications in forensic accounting, auditing and **fraud detection**, as described in the book by Mark J. Nigrini, [*Benford's law*](https://books.google.es/books/about/Benford_s_Law.html?id=Bh5Vr_I1NZoC).
+This law, which might seem not so relevant, has interesting applications in the fields of forensic accounting, auditing and **fraud detection**, as described in the book by Mark J. Nigrini, [*Benford's law*](https://books.google.es/books/about/Benford_s_Law.html?id=Bh5Vr_I1NZoC).
+Among the frauds that are often analysed with Benford's law are tax fraud and also **electoral fraud**.
 For example, a claim that circulated on social media after the 2020 US Presidential election was that some of the votes for Joe Biden seemed suspicious because they did not follow Benford's law.
+The tweet below is an example.

 ![](D:/Quesada/Documents/__ACTIVIDADES/quesadagranja.github.io/img/twitter-benfords.png)
 [*<center><small>Tweet by @PetersonAmoriah</small></center>*](https://twitter.com/PetersonAmoriah/status/1333593122861846528)